MicrosoftDocs/architecture-center/docs/guide/security/opencensus-with-application-insights.md

 In the previous image, spans give you an easy way to describe all parts involved in the query step of the query data Azure function.
 Each Azure function is a trace.
 So an end-to-end pass through Contoso’s ingestion system is the union of three traces, which are the three Azure functions.
 When you combine the three traces and their telemetry, you build the end-to-end journey and describe all parts of the use case.

-### Tracer and W3C trace context
+#### Tracer and W3C trace context

 A tracer is an object that holds contextual information.
-We aim to have that contextual information propagated as data transits through the Azure Functions.
+It's ideal to have that contextual information propagated as data transits through the Azure functions.
 To do this, the *opencensus-extension-azure-functions* leverages [the W3C trace context](https://www.w3.org/TR/trace-context).

 As its official documentation states, the W3C trace context is a “specification that defines standard HTTP headers and a value format to propagate context information that enables distributed tracing scenarios.”